vamsichaithanya/Basic-Data-migration-And-ETL-validator-/README.md

 1. Edit the `exportfiles` method in the `liftNshift.py` file
 2. Update the server name and connection parameters as needed

-### Notes
+> ### Note

-- Make sure SQL Server is running before attempting to export data
+> - Make sure SQL Server is running before attempting to export data
-- The tool will sanitize dataframe names to create valid SQL table names
+> - The tool will sanitize dataframe names to create valid SQL table names
-- When prompted during export, select whether to create a new database or use an existing one
+> - When prompted during export, select whether to create a new database or use an existing one